 Thesis-Based Programs: Students in thesis-based master's and doctoral programs must register in Thesis during the registration period in which the thesis and accompanying evidence of program completion is submitted to the Faculty of Graduate Studies and Research.
 This enables the Faculty of Graduate Studies and Research to award credit for the thesis at that time.
 If the thesis is submitted to the Faculty of Graduate Studies and Research during September-December, the student must be registered for Fall Term and does not need to register in second term.
 If the thesis is submitted to the Faculty of Graduate Studies and Research during January-April, the student must be registered for the full Fall/Winter.
 If the thesis is submitted to the Faculty of Graduate Studies and Research during May-August the student must be registered for the full Fall/Winter immediately preceding.
-Thesis-based programs are not recorded as complete until the thesis and accompanying documentation have been submitted to the Faculty of Graduate Studies and Research during the thesis and accompanying during the student studies and Research during the thesis and accompanying documentation have been submitted to the Faculty of Graduate Studies and Research during the thesis and accompanying documentation have been submitted to the Faculty of Graduate Studies and Research during the thesis and accompanying documentation have been submitted to the Faculty of Graduate Studies and Research during the thesis and accompanying documentation have been submitted to the Faculty of Graduate Studies and Research during the thesis and accompanying the studies and Research during the thesis and accompanying documentation have been submitted to the Faculty of Graduate Studies and Research See §173.12 for information about convocation.
+Thesis-based programs are not recorded as complete until the thesis and accompanying documentation have been submitted to the Faculty of Graduate Studies and Research during May-August for Studies and Research accompanying documentation have been submitted to the Faculty of Graduate Studies and Research during the thesis and accompanying documentation have been submitted to the Faculty of Graduate Studies and Research during the thesis and accompanying the student must be registered for the full Fall/Winter immediately preceding.
+Thesis-based programs are not recorded as complete until the thesis and accompanying documentation have been submitted to the Faculty of Graduate Studies and Research during May-August for Graduate Studies and Research during the student must be registered for the full Fall/Winter immediately preceding.
+Thesis-based programs are not recorded as complete until the thesis and accompanying documentation have been submitted to the Faculty of Graduate Studies and Research.
+See §183.12 for information about convocation.

-173.3.4 Registration Status
+183.3.4 Registration Status